gammasoft71/xtd/docs/downloads.md

 ## xtdc-gui (gui)

-Let the gui tools drive you for create your new project.
+Let the gui tool drive you for create your new project.

 * First step choose "Create a new project" button.
 * Choose your project template then click to "Next" button